penumbra-zone/poseidon377/README.md

-# Reference Implementations for Various Versions of HadesHASH
+# Reference Implementations for Various Versions of Starkad and Poseidon
 This repository contains the source code of reference implementations for various versions of HadesHASH [1].
 Source code is available in both Sage and C++.
 Moreover, scripts to calculate the round numbers, the round constants, and the MDS matrices are also included.

 ## *sage_1512_24_x3_bf*